If you’ve spent time on TikTok, Instagram, Snapchat, or online forums, you’ve probably seen someone comment, “You’re tweaking,” or “Bro is tweaking.”

 Global Internet Usage

-- Overreacting
+- Panic

-- Becoming overly emotional
+- Excessive emotional responses

 What does tweaking mean in slang?

-Is tweaking a bad thing?
+Is tweaking a bad word?

 Why do people say “you’re tweaking”?

-What’s the opposite of tweaking?
+What is the opposite of tweaking?

 Conclusion